khodgesx/recipe-app/README.md

 ## Additional Notes:
-Future stretch goals include implementing and seeding API data with search functionality for a more robust recipe application.
+Future stretch goals include implementing and seeding API data and search functionality for a more robust recipe application.

 ### Ownership:
 - **Branislav Todorovic:** Led responsibilities across all back-end development.
 Managed schemas and models of both users and recipes.
-Co-created and oversaw all RESTful routes creation and implementation.
+Co-created and managed all RESTful routes creation and implementation.
 Took ownership of deployment of Feastr recipe app via Heroku.
 Collaborated  on implementation of the following APIs - Cloudinary and Passport.js.
 - **Kelly Hodges:** Supervised all back-end development responsibilities.
 Took ownership of the creation of user and recipe schemas and models.
 Managed and co-created all RESTful routes across all controllers - User, Recipe and Home.
 Oversaw implementation of Cloudinary API, Passport.js and deployment of application on Heroku.
 - **Vickie Vien:** Managed all front-end development responsibilities from wireframing Feastr pages with Figma, coding, implementing and rendering all ejs files with a mobile-first approach, creating logo and favicon, applying partials accross all views, ensuring responsiveness across all devices (mobile, tablet, desktop), and styling of all pages with interactivity where necessary for a better user experience.